Eric Northman: Physical description and personality

 In the first novel, Dead Until Dark, Sookie Stackhouse thinks Eric Northman is a "hunk."
 Sookie describes him as “handsome, in fact, radiant; blond and blue-eyed, tall and broad shouldered.
 He was wearing boots, jeans, and a vest.
 Period.
 Kind of like the guys on the cover of romance books".
 He's approximately six-foot-four.
 When Sookie sees him naked for the first time in Dead to the World, she thinks, “if there were an international butt competition, Eric would win, hands down – or cheeks up.”

 In the TV series 'True Blood' he is tall with long blonde hair.
 By the end of the first season, and a little bit into the second, Pam (his progeny) cuts his hair shorter than expected because he gets blood in it.
 Eric is always shown in dark blue jeans with a black singlet and a black leather jacket.
 When his hair is cut shorter, he parts it and combs it diagonally backwards.
 His personality in the series is mostly the same, Eric Northman is ruthless and does not care much for human life.
-His relationship with his progeny, Pam, is where you see this softer side of him come through.
-When they face difficult challenges and situations, Eric would put her needs above his own.
+His relationship with his progeny, Pam, is where you see his softer side.
+When he and Pam face difficult challenges and situations, Eric puts her needs above his own.
 By the middle of season 2 Eric begins to pursue Sookie Stackhouse because of his interest in her abilities, and by the end of season 2 Eric Northman has cunningly tricked her into drinking his blood.
 Near the beginning of the third season, it is implied that he is beginning to develop feelings for her, even helping her when it is disadvantageous for him to do so.